cert-manager/cert-manager/docs/reference/issuers/acme/dns01.rst

 Cert-manager will check the correct DNS records exist before attempting a DNS01 challenge.
 By default, the DNS servers for this check will be taken from ``/etc/resolv.conf``.
-If this is not desired, the cert-manager controller provides the ``--dns01-nameservers`` flag, which allows overriding the default nameservers with a comma seperated list of custom nameservers.
+If this is not desired (for example with multiple authoritative nameservers or split-horizon DNS), the cert-manager controller provides the ``--dns01-nameservers`` flag, which allows overriding the default nameservers with a comma seperated list of custom nameservers.